ivanacostarubio/rm-recorder/README.md

 # rm-recorder

-A series of classes that allow us to record the screen or camara without pain.
+A series of classes that allows us to record the screen or camera without pain.

 ## Installation